rishi12102005/Rishi_Rajasekhar/README.md

 ## 19. MATLAB Version Compatibility

-The Simulink builder is tested and compatible with the following releases:
+The Simulink is tested and compatible with the following releases:

 | MATLAB version  | `SimOut.get()` returns      | Handled by `extract_ts()`            |
 |-----------------|-----------------------------|--------------------------------------|